 Nextcloud (opens in new tab) is a self-hosted, on-premise collaboration and storage platform perfect for businesses that want more control over their data.
 As one of the best cloud storage (opens in new tab) providers on the market, Nextcloud does more than store your data online: you can collaborate on files, send and receive mail, and manage your calendar—all without compromising your security.

 In this Nextcloud review, we’ll examine this fully on-premise solution to help you decide if it’s a good choice for you based on the following criteria: plans and pricing, features, support, and security.
-We’ll also find out how it stacks up against its competitors.
+We’ll also find out how it stacks up against its competitors, and if it's one of the providers of the best cloud storage for business (opens in new tab).

 Nextcloud: Plans and pricing